 Roofing including roof space

-Repair category 1

-Notes The insulation would be best improved.

-Rainwater fittings

-Repair category 1
+Repair category 2

+Notes though is still in the roof space.

-Notes No items of immediate concern identified.
-The rones should be cleaned out and checked on an annual basis to ensure they function properly.
+Rainwater fittings Repair category 1 Notes From ground level, no items of immediate concern were identified.
+It is repeated that the valley gutter at the front mutual gable was not seen and an early check of this would be wise.
+The rones and roof drainage should be cleaned out and checked on an annual basis to ensure they function properly.